Letters from Lodi

 Historical Lodi reds

-But just because a Lodi red is soft and fruit-forward, it doesn't mean it can't be rich, complex, even profound.
+But just because a Lodi red is soft and fruit-forward, it doesn't mean it can't be rich, complex, or even profound.
 Take, for instance, red wines made from the Cinsaut grape grown in Bechthold Vineyard, Lodi's oldest continuously farmed vineyard, planted way back in 1886 by Joseph Spenker and still owned by his descendants.
 The historical significance alone of this vineyard makes wines made from it far more special than your usual, run-of-the-mill California wine.

-And besides, it's Thanksgiving, a holiday celebrated for an equally historical event, when European colonists presumably sat down to eat with Native Americans, who brought their corn, succotash, fish, wild turkey and all the extra fixings to the table, thus keeping the hapless newcomers from completely starving.
+And besides, it's Thanksgiving, a holiday celebrated for an equally historical event, when European colonists presumably sat down to eat with Native Americans, who brought their corn, succotash, fish, wild turkey, and all the extra fixings to the table, thus keeping the hapless newcomers from completely starving.
 It's a beautiful thought, even if not 100% true.
 It's what we learned in school!

 Cinsaut, as it were, is also the ideal holiday wine for purely sensory reasons: It is always a round, sumptuously fruited wine, but with spice qualities reminiscent of white pepper, sometimes clove or mace, and more often than not, kitchen spice scented pies like strawberry-rhubarb or cherry-berry.
 Like liquid dessert in a glass, without the tiring sweetness.